"A story of glamour, grit, and the ghosts we leave behind."

 While each zine can typically be enjoyed on its own, reading in order will give you the full character development and world-building experience as the story unfolds, especially in the case of certain serialized stories.What inspired The Nightingale's Vice?

-TNV is created by Sarah of @thenightingalesvice aka queen_ch3rry, a 29-year-old "old soul" who grew up surrounded by the influences of earlier eras thanks to early-to-midcentury family heirlooms, music, clothes, and photos.
+TNV is created by Sarah of @thenightingalesvice, a 29-year-old "old soul" who grew up surrounded by the influences of earlier eras thanks to early-to-midcentury family heirlooms, music, clothes, and photos.
 The world additionally draws major inspiration from 1940s jazz culture, the storytelling traditions of Western history and legend, real life historic figures such as Mildred Cusey (Madam Millie), Fannie Porter, the woman known as Silver Heels, and Hollywood legends such as Rita Hayworth, Veronica Lake, Jane Russell, Marilyn Monroe, and others.
 With this is blending period atmosphere with deeply real, deeply personal character stories.How can I stay updated on new releases?

 Follow the social media accounts listed on this siteAre there plans for animation or other media?